Prop 65 Enforcement Action Update

 Written February 15, 2019

-Categories: AD Advocacy, Advocacy, CP Advocacy, DT Advocacy, ES Advocacy, First to Know, FP Advocacy, GP Advocacy, IPDAA Advocacy, PL Advocacy, SM Advocacy
+Categories: AD Advocacy, Advocacy, CP Advocacy, DP Advocacy, DT Advocacy, ES Advocacy, First to Know, FP Advocacy, GP Advocacy, IPDAA Advocacy, SM Advocacy

 Based on a list of 60-day notice filings that have been registered with states regarding enforcement actions under Prop 65, 575 notices have been filed from August 30, the date in which the new warning statements became effective, through December 6, 2017.
 The list contains a wide variety of products targeted, however, the chemicals listed include phthalates and lead.
 The list contains quite a few plastic-based products, foods and clothing of all types.